Pericarditis in Children

 Pericarditis is inflammation or infection of the pericardium.
-The pericardium is 2 thin layers that surround the heart.
+The pericardium is 2 thin membranes that surround the heart.
 Normally, there is a small amount of fluid between the layers of the pericardium.
 When it becomes inflamed, the amount of fluid may increase.
 This is called pericardial effusion.
-If the amount of fluid increases quickly, it can affect how the heart pumps blood.
+If the amount of fluid increases quickly, it can impair how the heart pumps blood.
 This condition is called pericardial tamponade.

 What causes pericarditis in a child?

 In children, pericarditis is most likely to happen after surgery to repair heart defects.
 Other causes may include:

 - Viral or bacterial infection

 - Autoimmune disorders, such as lupus or rheumatoid arthritis

 - Other rare causes, such as injury, medicine, or cancer

 What are the symptoms of pericarditis in a child?